alexk99/the_router/conf_options.md

 ```

 ### Startup commands
+Startup commands are the commands that are used to initilize router's susbystem or properties
-are the commands that can't be modified once the router have started.
+that can't be modified once the router have started.
+This commands can only be used in
-So the only way to set them up is to edit the configuration file /etc/router.conf.
+the startup section of the configuration file and can't be used by rcli interface.

  * port
 	```